akosbalasko/yarle/README.md

 2. Create a Table of Contents note
 3. Export the notebook together with the TOC file
 4. Start yarle and convert your notes

+## Limitations of converting notes to Tana
+<div id="tana_limitations"><div>

+Currently Yarle (or any other converter), cannot convert images into Tana Internal Format, and the tables in Evernote will be converted as plain text.
+Once Tana Internal Format supports these features, we are glad to fill these gaps in the conversion.